Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 General reserve

 The general reserve is used from time to time to transfer profits from retained earnings for appropriation purposes.
-As the general reserve is created by a transfer from one component of equity to another and is not an item of other comprehensive income, items included in general reserve will not be reclassified subsequently to statement of profit and loss.
+As the general reserve is created by a transfer from one component of equity to another and is not an item of other comprehensive income, items included in general reserve will not be reclassified subsequently to standalone statement of profit and loss.

 Retained earnings